-Current Wording (03-7) Proposed Revisions If Adopted, Will Read That ASBA ensure That ASBA ensure That ASCA collaborate That ASCA collaborate that: When discussing that: When discussing with Alberta Education with Alberta Education results, language is used results, language is used and relevant education and relevant education which acknowledges the which acknowledges the stakeholders to: stakeholders to: shared responsibility of all shared responsibility of all Ensure positive and Ensure positive and partners with respect to partners with respect to inclusive standardized inclusive standardized appropriate use of Provincial appropriate use of Provincial testing environments for testing environments for Test results.
-Test results all students. all students.
-Policies are in place to Policies are in place to Develop and distribute Develop and distribute support a positive testing support a positive testing a discussion guide to aid a discussion guide to aid climate; climate;- parents in constructive parents in constructive PL opportunities (as PL opportunities (as dialogues about their dialogues about their requested below) exist for requested below) exist for child's standardized test child's standardized test principals and teachers to achieve these goals; and
+Current Wording (03-7) Proposed Revisions If Adopted, Will Read That ASBA ensure That ASBA ensure That ASCA collaborate That ASCA collaborate that: When discussing that: When discussing with Alberta Education with Alberta Education results, language is used results, language is used and relevant education and relevant education which acknowledges the which acknowledges the stakeholders to: stakeholders to: shared responsibility of all partners with respect to appropriate use of Provincial Test results. shared responsibility of all partners with respect to appropriate use of Provincial Test results.
+Ensure positive and inclusive standardized testing environments for all students.
+Ensure positive and inclusive standardized testing environments for all students.
+Policies are in place to support a positive testing climate; Policies are in place to support a positive testing climate; Develop and distribute a discussion guide to aid parents in constructive Develop and distribute a discussion guide to aid parents in constructive PL opportunities (as PL opportunities (as dialogues about their dialogues about their requested below) exist for requested below) exist for child's standardized test child's standardized test principals and teachers to achieve these goals; and